Udonis Haslem: Chalon-Sur-Saône (2002–2003)

 Haslem signed with Chalon-Sur-Saône of the French LNB Pro A. He arrived in France weighing nearly 300 lb.
-While in France, he lost 50 lb in eight months.
-Haslem averaged 16.1 points and 9.4 rebounds per game in his one season with the team.
+While in France, Haslem lost 50 lb in eight months.
+He averaged 16.1 points and 9.4 rebounds per game in his lone season with the team.

-Miami Heat (2003–present)
+Miami Heat (2003–2023)

-2003–2008: All-Rookie honors and first championship
+2003–08: All-Rookie honors and first championship

 On August 6, 2003, Haslem signed with his hometown team, the Miami Heat.
-As a rookie, he played in the Rookie Challenge during All-Star weekend, earned NBA All-Rookie Second Team honors, and helped the Heat reach the Eastern Conference Semifinals.
+As a rookie, Haslem played in the Rookie Challenge during All-Star weekend, earned NBA All-Rookie Second Team honors, and helped the Heat reach the Eastern Conference Semifinals.

-In 2004–05, Haslem started in all 80 games in which he appeared, averaging 10.9 points, a career-high 9.1 rebounds and 1.4 assists in 33.4 minutes per game.
-His .540 field goal percentage ranked fifth on the Heat's all-time single-season list at the time.
-His .540 field goal percentage also ranked fourth in the NBA.
-Haslem appeared in the Rookie Challenge for the second straight year, this time for the sophomore team.
+In 2004–05, Haslem started in all 80 games in which he appeared, averaging 10.9 points, a career-high 9.1 rebounds, and 1.4 assists in 33.4 minutes per game.
+Haslem's .540 field goal percentage ranked fifth on the Heat's all-time single-season list then and fourth in the NBA.
+He appeared in Rookie Challenge for the second straight year, this time for the sophomore team.

 Haslem re-signed with the Heat in August 2005.
-In June 2006, he helped the Heat win their maiden NBA Championship with a 4–2 victory over the Dallas Mavericks in the NBA Finals.
-Haslem recorded 17 points and 10 rebounds in the title-clinching game six.
+In June 2006, he helped the Heat win their first NBA Championship in six games over the Dallas Mavericks in the NBA Finals.
+Haslem recorded 17 points and 10 rebounds in the title-clinching Game 6.

-Haslem scored a career-high 28 points on November 10, 2006, in a 113–106 win over the New Jersey Nets.
+Haslem scored a career-high 28 points on November 10, 2006, in a 113–106 victory over the New Jersey Nets.

-On January 29, 2008, Haslem—who had been the only Miami player to start all 43 games of the 2007–08 season—sustained a sprained left ankle during the Heat's 117–87 loss to the Boston Celtics.
+Since the 2007–08 season, Haslem was the team captain for the Heat.
+On January 29, 2008, Haslem—who had been the only Miami player to start all 43 games of the 2007–08 season—suffered a sprained ankle during a 117–87 loss to the Boston Celtics.
 He returned to action on February 23, only to play in five games before being ruled out for the rest of the season after reaggravating the ankle injury on March 7 against the Golden State Warriors.
-He averaged a career-high 12.0 points per game in 2007–08.
+Haslem averaged a career-high 12.0 points per game in 2007–08.